 If you have a smart meter, you don’t have to do anything – it automatically sends regular meter readings to your supplier, allowing it to track your usage over time.
 This should eliminate all guesswork, keeping your bills accurate.
 The government is currently in the process of rolling out smart meters to all homes in the UK, with a target of finishing by 2024.

 It’s easy to ignore a high electric bill, but when in doubt it’s always better to ask.
 This is particularly true with smart meter overcharging because smart meters should theoretically eliminate issues related to estimated billing.
 Sometimes an inflated bill is due to nothing more than a clerical error, so you should always query your bill to receive a refund if you think something’s gone wrong.

 Apart from clerical errors and estimated rates, another common cause of unexpectedly high energy billing is an exit fee.
-Not all energy plans will come attached with exit fees; they’re most common with fixed rate plans.
+Not all energy plans come with exit fees attached; they’re most common with fixed-rate plans.
 Exit or cancellation fees are meant to keep you from switching suppliers before the end of your agreement.
 It’s always a good idea to read the fine print before you sign up for any new deal, so you don’t get caught out with an unexpected fee when you try to switch.

-Energy suppliers aren’t allowed to charge an exit fee if they’ve increased prices and you want to switch.
-You should be able to move suppliers without any financial penalty.
+Energy suppliers aren’t allowed to charge an exit fee if they’ve increased prices and you want to switch – in these circumstances you should be able to move suppliers without any financial penalty.
 Refer the supplier to Ofgem’s Standard Licence Conditions 23 and 24 and inform them that you wish to leave the plan by the date that the higher prices will come into effect.